LISC posts record $2B in community investments for 2020

 "Among the many lessons of 2020 is that community development financial institutions (CDFIs) like LISC play a vital role in the well-being of the country—both in communities as lenders, investors, technical experts and philanthropic supporters, and also as part of our national economic infrastructure, stepping into market gaps that the traditional financial system isn't able to fill," said Lisa Glover, interim LISC president and CEO, and a long-time LISC board member.

 Since 1979, LISC has directly invested more $24 billion to support economic opportunity and growth in communities that have yet to fully share in the nation's prosperity—especially those scarred by long histories of race and class discrimination.
-Those investments have helped fuel $70 million in development activity that crosses nearly every state.
+Those investments have helped fuel $70 billion in development activity that crosses nearly every state.

 Glover pointed to the broad range of partners that stepped up to advance this work in 2020, including corporations, foundations and institutional investors that had never before invested in community development activities.
 "Because LISC already had a proven delivery system in place, new funders didn't need to be experts in how to reach hard-hit communities.
 We were able to efficiently deploy their capital to address key priorities like COVID-19 relief, disaster recovery and racial equity in places that, but for the intervention of CDFIs like LISC, would not have access to funding," she said.